Sandgate | Explore Brisbane's bayside beach

 Sandgate Farmer's Market

-The Sandgate Farmer's Market is conveniently located just across from the Sandgate Town Hall on one of the village's charming, tree-lined streets.
+The Sandgate Farmer's Market is opposite Sandgate Town Hall on a charming, tree-lined village street.
 You’ll find an impressive variety of products, including fresh local vegetables, crusty handmade sourdough and mouth-watering pastries from Crust & Co.

 You can also find fresh local flowers and honey.
 Shop for handmade cards, Woombye cheeses, and handmade sauerkraut.
 You can enjoy dips, vinegar, boutique teas, spices, and much more.
 The market runs on Wednesdays and Sundays.